acewf/glsl-boilerplate/README.md

   <content>
 # Glsl BoilerPlate

-This project starts from the basics how to develop for WebGl.
+This project starts from the basics how to develop for WebGl

-1. You can find clear separation between vertex shader files and fragments shader files.
+1. You can find clear separation between vertex shader files and fragments shader files
-2. This project was structure for creating multiple examples/exercises that are not related or depend from each other.
+2. This project was structure for creating multiple examples/exercises that are not related or depend from each other

 ## Browsers
 | <img src="https://raw.githubusercontent.com/alrra/browser-logos/master/safari/safari_32x32.png" alt="Safari"> | <img src="https://raw.githubusercontent.com/alrra/browser-logos/master/chrome/chrome_32x32.png" alt="Chrome"> | <img src="https://raw.githubusercontent.com/alrra/browser-logos/master/firefox/firefox_32x32.png" alt="Firefox"> |